coolbluei/gt-oep/gt/gt_theme/README.md

 * **Header options**: Enable header and subheader text links.
 * **Breadcrumbs options**: Enable or disable breadcrumbs.
 * **Superfooter options**: Configure the display of the superfooter.
+* **Fontawesome options**: Disable the use of the Font Awesome icon library.
+Don't disable it unless you have the pro version or a replacement coded into your subtheme!
-* **Custom CSS**: Add custom CSS.
+* **Custom CSS**: Add custom CSS quickly and easily (at the cost of maintainabilty).
 * **Contact information**: Customize the contact address in the footer.

-### Extending GT
+### Extending the theme
-GT can be easily extended through a subtheme.
+The theme can be easily extended through a subtheme.
 See [theme_coe_podcast](https://github.gatech.edu/coe-web/theme_coe_podcast) for an example of a GT subtheme.

 ## Need help?
 The Georgia Tech community provides the following support:

 * [Georgia Tech theme tutorials, training, and videos](http://theme.gatech.edu/)
-* The Georgia Tech web community: Reach out to the Georgia Tech Drupal community via the [listserv](https://drupal.gatech.edu/about-us/gt-drupal-mailing-list) and [Microsoft Team](https://drupal.gatech.edu/about-us/ms-team).
+* Reach out to the Georgia Tech Drupal community via the [listserv](https://drupal.gatech.edu/about-us/gt-drupal-mailing-list) and [Microsoft Teams](https://drupal.gatech.edu/about-us/ms-team).
-* Submit bug reports via the [gt_theme issue queue](https://github.gatech.edu/ICWebTeam/gt_theme-8.x/issues).
+* Submit bug reports via the [Theme Issue Queue](https://github.gatech.edu/ICWebTeam/gt_theme-8.x/issues).
-* Contact Institute Communications Web Team at webteam@gatech.edu.
+* Contact Institute Communications Web Team directly at webteam@gatech.edu.